 Apart from the issue of what you call it, Dentrix G5 has a second and unremedied vulnerability whereby an attacker can access the patient database if they have knowledge of the hard-coded internal-database password that is shared across different customers’ installations.
 That vulnerability was reported by CERT to Henry Schein in November 2012.
 In response, Henry Schein issued HotFix 1 in February 2013, which supposedly remedied the problem.
-But according to Justin Shafer, it didn’t.
+But according to the researcher who identified and reported the vulnerability, it didn’t.
 And neither did Hot Fix 2.5, he claims.
 The spokesperson I talked to informed me that HenrySchein Dental is working closely with FairCom to close that hole/fix that vulnerability, but in combination with the other issue, the overall security for patient data at rest seems quite concerning to this privacy advocate.

 In my conversation with the Henry Schein representative, I made certain recommendations that I will repeat here: